EFF Founder John Perry Barlow Has Died At Age 70 - Slashdot

 Barlow knew that new technology could create and empower evil as much as it could create and empower good.
 He made a conscious decision to focus on the latter: "I knew it's also true that a good way to invent the future is to predict it.
 So I predicted Utopia, hoping to give Liberty a running start before the laws of Moore and Metcalfe delivered up what Ed Snowden now correctly calls 'turn-key totalitarianism.'"
 Barlow's lasting legacy is that he devoted his life to making the Internet into "a world that all may enter without privilege or prejudice accorded by race, economic power, military force, or station of birth... a world where anyone, anywhere may express his or her beliefs, no matter how singular, without fear of being coerced into silence or conformity."

-RIP Your Legacy Lives on (Score:3, Insightful)
+RIP Your Legacy Lives on (Score:5, Insightful)

 RIP John, your legacy lives on and continues to do good.
 May more of us leave that kind of a positive impact on the world we leave behind.